vuejs/docs/src/guide/components/registration.md

 <ComponentC/>
 ```

-This evenly applies to all subcomponents, meaning all three of these components will also be available _inside each other_.
+This even applies to all subcomponents, meaning all three of these components will also be available _inside each other_.

 ## Local Registration